geode-sdk/docs/tutorials/modify.md

 };
 ```

-This will result in an infinite loop, because `this->` calls the $modified MenuLayer's `onMoreGames` instead of the original's.
+This will result in an infinite loop, because `this->` calls the modified MenuLayer's `onMoreGames` instead of the original's.
 Name the class you're calling the function from instead (`MenuLayer::onMoreGames`).

 ## Accidental not recursion